 In most cases, buses are owned and operated by government agencies and the deadline for filing a claim for rightful compensation is shorter than filing with other insurance companies.
 WRSMH is well-versed in local, state, and federal laws regarding bus accidents and can ensure that you do not miss the appropriate deadline.
 It is not uncommon for insurance companies, whether government or not, to outright deny or minimize a legitimate claim in order to save money.
 Do not sign anything offered to you by an insurance company without consulting a lawyer and do not take "no" for an answer.

-If you survived a bus crash or lost a loved one in a crash, you may be entitled to significant compensation for your injuries and losses.
+If you survived a bus crash or lost a loved one in a crash in New York, you may be entitled to significant compensation for your injuries and losses.
 It is all too common for injured victims to give up the battle with the at-fault party and insurance company because the process is too complicated or intimidating.
 Let the NY auto accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, handle your case so you and your loved ones can focus on healing.
 We provide the effective representation you deserve to protect your legal rights.
 Call (212) 986-7353 for a free consultation.

 Robert Bellinson and another WRSMH attorney were able to obtain a verdict in the amount of $2,430,000 on behalf of a 25 year old nursing student who was rear-ended by a New York City Transit Authority bus.